 Starting out at university - podcast

-Dr Vikki Burns, Senior Lecturer in the School of Sport and Exercise Sciences, discusses the problems students commonly encounter when they begin university life, and how universities can support them.
+Dr Vikki Burns, Reader in Science Education in the School of Sport and Exercise Sciences, discusses the problems students commonly encounter when they begin university life, and how universities can support them.
 Plus what to do if you’re finding it hard to cope, and top tips for success if you’re heading to university for the first time this year.

 Listen to the podcast below: